qsniyg/ksp_stuff/README.md

 This will remove the symlinks, allowing you to run MO2.

+Should you experience slowdowns with the usage of symlinks, there is an option to create hardlinks instead.
+Please note that this only works if both, MO2 and your game, are on the same drive.
+To create hardlinks, add this parameter to the first command above:

+    --hard_links

+Then, by default, when you unlink your mod files, all changes made to them by e.g. BodySlide, FNIS or similar will be lost - you will need to re-run these tools after linking your mods again.
+In order to preserve those changed files, add this parameter when _unlinking_:

+    --keep_modified_files

+In addition, when you relink your mods where you have kept the modified files, you need to add this parameter when you do the _linking_:

+    --overwrite_existing

+The reason is, that by default this script will backup any file that is going to be overwritten by a mod file.
+This makes sure that, after unlinking, the game files are like they were before you used have this script.
+By nature this will also backup any existing file that you have kept when you unlinked your mods, like files modified by BodySlide, FNIS or the like.
+By using this parameter it will disable creating these backups.
+While this _should_ not cause problems, please use both, --keep_modified_files and --overwrite_existing at your own risk.

 ### With winevfs

 Compile winevfs [as shown in the project's description](https://github.com/qsniyg/winevfs), then